fabiomattei/uglyduckling/README.md

 ### The best code is the code you don't need to write

 I wrote this code in order to avoid to write over and over again the same stuff.
-Do you really need a framework when the code you write looks always the same, with small almost not-existent changes?

-I don't think so!

 I have been writing web applications for many years.
 What were those applications doing?
 They were thaking data from a form, saving that data in a database and then editing that data in another form and showing that data in a table or in a diagram ad sometimes they were deleting that data (not very often to be fair).